manyi8634/manyi-design/docs/react/compatible-style.en-US.md

 ### CSS Logical Properties

-To unify LTR and RTL styles, Ant Design uses CSS logical properties.
+To unify LTR and RTL styles, Manyi Design uses CSS logical properties.
 For example, the original `margin-left` is replaced by `margin-inline-start`, so that it is the starting position spacing under both LTR and RTL.
 If you need to be compatible with older browsers, you can configure `transformers` through the `StyleProvider` of `@ant-design/cssinjs`:

 ```tsx
 import React from 'react';